To-Do-List-G5/Octopus/README.md

 - Amer Khawaldeh
 - Issa Zeidan

->* In order to check the basic idea of our project feel free to visit [this link](https://www.figma.com/file/LcKlOG1NXJ9O7hflrh8p45/Octopus?type=design&node-id=0-1&t=ku2LX6Z4d5gijmaO-0) , And in order to follow our amazing team members in Github you can visit our organization Repo [link](https://github.com/To-Do-List-G5/Octopus)
+> - In order to check the basic idea of our project feel free to visit [this link](https://www.figma.com/file/LcKlOG1NXJ9O7hflrh8p45/Octopus?type=design&node-id=0-1&t=ku2LX6Z4d5gijmaO-0) , And in order to follow our amazing team members in Github you can visit our organization Repo [link](https://github.com/To-Do-List-G5/Octopus), Also we used Trello to organize the tasks [link](https://trello.com/b/kOOgentM/octopus)

 Thank you for choosing Octopus Todo to streamline your task management process.
 We hope you find it beneficial and it helps you stay organized and productive!